aimer1124/workflow_alfred/README.md

 Function:
 1. gp the change in Blog
+2. Login in ECS
+3. Deploy the site

 ## GitPushTheme

 Function:
 1. gp the change in theme repo
 2. update the change in submodule repo(theme repo)
+3. Login in ECS
+4. Deploy the site